Yash-Takhtani/Smart-Switchboard/readme.md

   <img src="./Schematic/image.png" alt="Schematic" width="400">
 </p>

 All the parts should be soldered directly since the microcontroller is to be kept a bit far away from the live AC current wires so that it works the best.
+Therefore this will remain as is and no need for a PCB.

 # CAD model
 This is the model to be 3D printed.
 It has holes to place the push buttons, LEDs and the rotary encoder switch